KRohrmeier/TheArtOfWords/DevelopmentJournal.md

       Hibernate can determine the correct dialect to use automatically, but in order to do this, it needs a live connection to the database.

 However, this does not seem to allow us to run in debug mode.

+## February 24

+Git does not seem to want to import Week 4's exercise.
+Over two hours and it's still thinking about that last 1% before finishing the import.
+In the mean time, I'm working on the project.
+I was hoping to go through the Hibernate exercise once with the provided code, and then on my own in the project.
+Perhaps it will only be in the project.

+This has brought me to the realization that I don't know how we configured / created the data source in IntelliJ.
+Wish GitHub repos were searchable.